-Meeting New York’s ambitious Clean Energy Standard, which mandates that 50% of electricity come from renewable sources by 2030, will require stakeholders to come together to remove barriers to renewable energy development.
+In July 2019, New York State adopted the Climate Leadership and Community Protection Act (CLCPA), which mandates that 70% of the state’s electricity is generated from renewable resources by 2030 and 100% of electricity from carbon-free sources by 2040.
+Achieving these mandates will require stakeholders to come together to remove barriers to renewable energy development.

 The Long Island Solar Roadmap aims to advance deployment of mid- to large-scale solar power on Long Island in a way that minimizes environmental impacts, maximizes benefits to the region, and expands access to solar energy.
 The Roadmap’s creation was led by The Nature Conservancy and Defenders of Wildlife and supported by a diverse group of Long Island stakeholders.